University of Jordan: Centers

 The center was established in 1998 aiming to perform political and economical studies on the national and regional level.
 The center also performs polls with high levels of accuracy.
 The center occasionally performs studies for Aljazeera.

-Jordan University Hospital
+Jordan university hospital

-The Jordan University Hospital was established in 1973, and it was merged with the University of Jordan in 1976.It is one of the most developed hospitals in Jordan.
-Its been accredited by many organizations, most notably JCI and HACCP.
+Jordan University Hospital (JUH) is a public teaching and research hospital in Amman.
+It was founded in 1973 under the name Grand Amman Hospital.
+It became the country's first university teaching hospital in 1975 when it was incorporated into the University of Jordan and renamed Jordan University Hospital.
+JUH offers a comprehensive range of medical services across numerous specialties and has introduced advanced procedures such as cochlear implants and bone marrow transplants.
+It also serves as a major center for medical education and research.
+It provides clinical training for medical, nursing, and allied health students, and it supports postgraduate specialist training.
+Notably, JUH was the first hospital in the Arab region (and the second in the Middle East) to achieve accreditation from the Joint Commission International (JCI) and Hazard Analysis Critical Control Point (HACCP).
 It also has affiliations with King Hussein Cancer Center, which was the first Cancer Center outside of the United States to be accredited by the JCI Disease Specific Certification (DSC) in November 2007.

 Scientific research

 Scientific collections

 The university research facilities contain collections of historic documents and manuscripts as well as fossil remains that are considered to be of valuable importance for the scientific community, "to provide primary and secondary sources for researchers", among which are the world's only discovered fossil bones of Arambourgiania.